MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md

 <a name="_Supporting_multiplayer_cross-play"></a>

-### Supporting multiplayer cross-play between Xbox One and PC UWP
+### Supporting multiplayer cross-play between Xbox and PC UWP

 In addition to new session template requirements in Partner Center (see [Setting up and configuring your project in Partner Center](#_Setting_up_and)), cross-play comes with new restrictions on session join ability.
 You can no longer use "None" as a session join restriction.